Natural Resources Department

 In order to work toward successful salmon recovery, a broad number of tasks must be undertaken by our team.
 These tasks include: monitoring, research, surveys, broodstocking, policy development, determining restoration priorities.

-Hatcheries – Production of future generations of fish
+Hatcheries – Production of Future Generations of Fish

 The tribe is responsible for releasing 200,000 wild origin Chinook back into the river system every year.
 In 1990, the North Fork hatchery expanded the hatchery program by serving as an off-site rearing satellite hatchery for about 50,000 Coho salmon until they smolt and are ready to be released.
 Annually, the hatchery and fisheries employees educate 500-1500 students in local school tours regarding hatcheries and salmon.
-We use Chum salmon to exhibit educational categories consisting of: anatomy, habitat, spawning, incubation, water quality, and feeding.
+Chum salmon is used to exhibit educational categories consisting of: anatomy, habitat, spawning, incubation, water quality, and feeding.

-The National Marine Fisheries Service has recently recognized the Tribe's Chinook Natural Stock Recovery Program as essential for the recovery of Endangered Species Act listed Puget Sound Chinook.
+The National Marine Fisheries Service (NMFS) has recently recognized the Tribe's Chinook Natural Stock Recovery Program as essential for the recovery of Endangered Species Act listed Puget Sound Chinook.
 The tribal Chinook program is one of only six out of 100 hatchery programs that NMFS has acknowledged as critical for recovery.

 Hatchery Manager is Garrett Gertz and can be reached at firstname.lastname@example.org